HL7/davinci-crd/input/pagecontent/foundation.md

 * What scopes it needs to perform its full function (and why)

 ### CRD Access Tokens
+<a name="FHIR-49742"> </a>
-When a CRD client invokes a CRD server via CDS Hooks, it will provide an access token that allows the CRD server to retrieve additional patient information.
+<p class="modified-content">When a CRD client invokes a CRD server via CDS Hooks, it **SHALL** provide an access token that allows the CRD server to retrieve additional patient information.
 The base rules for this token are defined in the [CDS Hooks specification](https://cds-hooks.hl7.org/2.0/#passing-the-access-token-to-the-cds-service).
-This specification imposes some additional constraints:
+This specification imposes some additional constraints:</p>

 * The CRD client **SHALL** limit the scopes provided in their access token as narrowly as feasible to reflect the data requirements identified by the CRD service as necessary to perform their decision support.